Rózsa Péter: Professional career and research

-Initially, Péter began her graduate research on number theory.
-Upon discovering that her results had already been proven by the work of Robert Carmichael and L. E. Dickson, she abandoned mathematics to focus on poetry.
+Initially, Politzer began her graduate research on number theory.
+Upon discovering that her result on the existence of odd perfect numbers had already been discovered in the work of Robert Carmichael and L. E. Dickson, she abandoned mathematics to focus on poetry.
 However, she was convinced to return to mathematics by her friend László Kalmár, who suggested she research the work of Kurt Gödel on the theory of incompleteness.
 She prepared her own, different proofs to Gödel's work.

-Péter presented the results of her paper on recursive theory, "Rekursive Funktionen", to the International Congress of Mathematicians in Zurich, Switzerland in 1932.
+Politzer presented the results of her paper on recursive theory, "Rekursive Funktionen", to the International Congress of Mathematicians in Zürich, Switzerland in 1932.
 In the summer of 1933, she worked with Paul Bernays in Göttingen, Germany, for the long chapter on recursive functions in the book Grundlagen der Mathematik that appeared in 1934 under the names of David Hilbert and Bernays.
 Her main results are summarised in the book and also appeared in several articles in the leading journal of mathematics, the Mathematische Annalen, the first in 1934.
 Publication was under the name Politzer-Péter as she had changed her Jewish surname Politzer into Péter that same year.
 For her research, she received her PhD summa cum laude in 1935.
 In 1936, she presented a paper entitled "Über rekursive Funktionen der zweiten Stufe" to the International Congress of Mathematicians in Oslo.
 These papers helped to found the modern field of recursive function theory as a separate area of mathematical research.

 In 1937, she was appointed as contributing editor of the Journal of Symbolic Logic.

 After the passage of the Jewish Laws of 1939 in Hungary, Péter was forbidden to teach because of her Jewish origin and was briefly confined to a ghetto in Budapest.
 During World War II, she wrote her book Playing with Infinity: Mathematical Explorations and Excursions, a work for lay readers on the topics of number theory and logic.
 Originally published in Hungarian, it has been translated into English and at least a dozen other languages.

 With the end of the war in 1945, Péter received her first full-time teaching appointment at the Budapest Teachers' Training College.
 In 1952, she was the first Hungarian woman to be made an Academic Doctor of Mathematics.
 After the College closed in 1955, she taught at Eötvös Loránd University until her retirement in 1975.
 She was a popular professor, known as "Aunt Rózsa" to her students.